mohammedimtiyaz-1/vercel-ai-sdk/DESIGN_SYSTEM.md

-# Smart Notes Design System
+# Notes Memo Design System

 This document outlines the design system for the Smart Notes application, including design tokens, color schemes, typography, spacing, and component guidelines.